transferzero/transferzero-sdk-dotnet/docs/WebhooksApi.md

 <a name="getwebhook"></a>
 # **GetWebhook**
-> WebhookDefinitionResponse GetWebhook (Guid webhookID)
+> WebhookDefinitionResponse GetWebhook (Guid? webhookID)

 Find a webhook's details